matt-dobie/my-resume/README.md

 ### Junior Front End Developer | Squiz
 2017 - 2019
-* Responsible for 'cutting up' design files into static websites with HTML/SCSS/JavaScript
+* Responsible for 'cutting up' design files into pixel-perfect static websites with HTML/SCSS/JavaScript
 * Implemented large scale websites and components on the Squiz Matrix CMS for a variety of clients in the government and higher education sectors
 * Consistently received praise from team leads for thorough internal QA feedback and as-built documentation of components